 The Review Process

-LAJM will review all submitted manuscripts.
+Ought will review all submitted materials.
 For each issue, the review process begins after the deadline and follows these steps.

 - Initial Evaluation.
-Each manuscript is evaluated by the editors.
-If the manuscript is determined to be worth further review, it is assigned to three peer reviewers.
-If the editors deem the article unfit for the call, its author is notified within 1-2 weeks of the deadline.
+Each contribution is evaluated by the editorial staff (Editor-in-Chief, Associate Editors, and Editorial Board Members).
+If the contribution is determined to be worth further review, it is assigned to three peer reviewers.
+If the editorial staff deems the article unfit for the call, its author is notified within 1-2 weeks of the deadline.

 - Resubmission.
-Editors notify authors, who receive detailed reviews and have 14 days to resubmit the manuscript (if necessary).
-Manuscripts that require minor or major revisions are not guaranteed publication, should the author fail to meet the expectations of the reviewers or the editors.
+Editors notify authors, who receive detailed reviews and have 14 days to resubmit the contribution (if necessary).
+Materials that require minor or major revisions are not guaranteed publication, should the contributor fail to meet the expectations of the reviewers or the editors.

 - Preview.
-Accepted manuscripts are published in PDF form; authors are encourage to copyedit their individual articles with care.
+Accepted contributions are published in PDF form; authors are encourage to copyedit their individual pieces with care.

 - Publication.
-Authors receive a complimentary issue of LAJM, usually 1-2 weeks after the preview stage.
+Authors receive a complimentary print issue of Ought, usually 1-2 weeks after the preview stage.